Marcel Loncin Research Prize

 Special Requirements: The application form must be accompanied by a 5-page grant proposal and a one-page biographical sketch.
 The proposal should include an introduction with specific objectives, a short critical review of the literature, and a description of the proposed methods.
 The research proposal must show potential cross-fertilization and cooperation among academia, the food industry, and government organizations where possible.
 A purely analytical chemistry proposal will not qualify.

-The recipient of the prize will be announced during the 2014 IFT Annual Meeting.
-At the 2015 Annual Meeting, the recipient will make an oral, informal progress report at a breakfast/luncheon meeting attended by the confidential research jury.
-At the 2015 Annual Meeting, the recipient must (1) review the results of his/her study at a breakfast/luncheon meeting attended by the confidential research jury and (2) make an oral presentation of the results of the study as part of the technical program.
+The recipient of the prize will be announced during the 2015 IFT Annual Meeting.
+At the 2016 Annual Meeting, the recipient must (1) review the results of his/her study at a breakfast/luncheon meeting attended by the confidential research jury and (2) make an oral presentation of the results of the study as part of the technical program.
 The recipient must submit an abstract for oral presentation and must make the presentation in person.
 If appropriate, a Division may sponsor the recipient as a plenary speaker for one of the technical sessions or symposia.

 Restrictions: The prize money may not be used exclusively and specifically for purchase of new equipment.
 Also, the prize money cannot be used for salary for the prize recipient but can be used in part for salary of support personnel or graduate students as long as their work is directly related to the research proposal.
 Only 10% of the prize may be used for travel expenses and then only for travel to the IFT Annual Meeting.
 The recipient must agree not to charge any overhead expenses against prize money.